neondatabase/keycloak-plugins/README.md

 Updated versions of these plugins should be shared via GitHub Releases

-you must include the compiled JAR file in the release artifacts, as dependent projects are expected to download this directly from GitHub as part of their build pipeline
+you must manually attach the compiled JAR file in the release artifacts with the filename `neon-plugins.jar`, as dependent projects are expected to download this directly from GitHub as part of their build pipeline

 [1]: https://www.keycloak.org/docs/latest/server_development/index.html#_providers